The Marmots of British Columbia: Wildlife in Canada

 The Vancouver Island Marmot

 Vancouver Island marmots are chocolate brown in colour with a white patch on their chest, muzzle, and the top of their head.
-Like other marmots, they have strong shoulder muscles and strong claws to help them dig.
+Like their relatives, they have strong shoulder muscles and strong claws to help them dig.
 They reach a maximum weight of about 15.5 pounds.
 Their scientific name is Marmota vancouverensis.

-The marmots live in small colonies that generally consist of two to seven animals.
+The animals live in small colonies that generally consist of two to seven individuals.
 They establish their burrows in alpine or subalpine meadows and feed on the plants that grow there, including herbs, flowers, grasses, and sedges,.
 The burrows are usually built at the base of boulders or tree trunks.

 In addition to the usual marmot calls, the Vancouver Island marmot produces a unique two-tone sound represented as "kee-aw".
 This can be heard at the Marmot Burrow website referenced below.